DataGloria/LITA_Class_Documentation/README.md

 [Data Visualization](#data-visualization)
 ### Project Overview
 ---
-This Project aims to  analyze an hypothetical Company called LITA plc. it involves the creation and population of the employee and payment table whuch contaims Employee information and payent details
+This Project aims to  analyze an hypothetical Company called LITA plc. it involves the creation and population of the employee and payment table whuch contaims Employee information and payent details.

 ### Data Sources
  The primary source of Data used here is a csv file of this company as provided to us